Estimated reading time: 5 minutes

 For example, if a team is chartered to reduce supply costs in the organization, a percentage of savings should be a written part of the goal.

 3. Healthy Work Environment

 Teams need to gain traction and momentum to get the work done.

 Effective teams function best in a healthy work environment where all team members understand their boundaries and work without constraints to meet objectives.

-It also means that the team does not tolerate, and removes, hostile team members who can derail and demoralize a team.
+It also means the team does not tolerate and remove hostile team members who can derail and demoralize a team.

 For example, if there is one team member who is consistently demonstrating negative behaviors, they should either be coached into appropriate behavior or removed from the team.